nitin88/ssb-dbgen/README.md

 The Star Schema Benchmark is a modification of the [TPC-H benchmark](http://tpc.org/tpch/), which is the Transaction Processing Council's (older) benchmark for evaluating the performance of Database Management Systems (DBMSes) on analytic queries - that is, queries which do not modify the data.

 The TPC-H has various known issues and deficiencies which are beyond the scope of this document.
-Researchers [Patrick O'Neil](http://www.cs.umb.edu/~poneil/), [Betty O'Neil](http://www.cs.umb.edu/~eoneil/) and [Xuedong Chen](https://www.linkedin.com/in/xuedong-chen-18414ba/), from the University of Massachusats Boston, proposed a modification of the TPC-H benchmark which addresses some of these shortcomings, in several papers, the latest and most relevant being [Star Schema Benchmark, Revision 3](http://www.cs.umb.edu/~poneil/StarSchemaB.PDF) published June 2009.
-One of the key features of the modifcation is the conversion of the [TPC-H schemata](http://kejser.org/wp-content/uploads/2014/06/image_thumb2.png) to Star Schemata ("Star Schema" is a misnomer), by some denormalizing as well as dropping some of the data; more details appear <a href="#difference-from-tpch">below</a> and even more details in the paper itself.
+Researchers [Patrick O'Neil](http://www.cs.umb.edu/~poneil/), [Betty O'Neil](http://www.cs.umb.edu/~eoneil/) and [Xuedong Chen](https://www.linkedin.com/in/xuedong-chen-18414ba/), from the University of Massachusetts Boston, proposed a modification of the TPC-H benchmark which addresses some of these shortcomings, in several papers, the latest and most relevant being [Star Schema Benchmark, Revision 3](http://www.cs.umb.edu/~poneil/StarSchemaB.PDF) published June 2009.
+One of the key features of the modification is the conversion of the [TPC-H schemata](http://kejser.org/wp-content/uploads/2014/06/image_thumb2.png) to Star Schemata ("Star Schema" is a misnomer), by some denormalizing as well as dropping some of the data; more details appear <a href="#difference-from-tpch">below</a> and even more details in the paper itself.

 The benchmark was also accompanied by the initial versions of the code in this repository - a modified utility to generate schema data on which to run the benchmark.